sharkinsspatial/reveal.js-big-template/slides.md

 ---
 ### [cdk-pgstac](https://github.com/developmentseed/cdk-pgstac)

-To provide an easy entrypoint and capture best practices we built a reusable CDK construct to package all of the API infrastructure into a single deployment.
+To provide an easy developer entrypoint and capture best practices we built a reusable CDK construct to package all of the eoAPI infrastructure into a single AWS deployment.

 ---
 Now we have a central API where data providers can publish standard metadata for all of the datasets they manage.